-A decision of the First Circuit was received on January 20, 2021.
-The First Circuit of the U.S. Court ruled in favor of the Company and unequivocally reconfirmed that the federal Wire Act is limited to sports betting and, therefore, does not pertain to state-run lotteries.
-If the government wishes to seek further review in the U.S. Supreme Court, it must file its petition to do so by June 21, 2021.
-If review is sought, the U.S. Supreme Court will have discretion to hear the case or decline to do so.
+A decision of the First Circuit Court was received on January 20, 2021.
+The First Circuit Court ruled in favor of the Company and unequivocally affirmed the decision of the District Court that the federal Wire Act is limited to sports betting and therefore, does not pertain to state-run lotteries.
+By upholding the 2011 interpretation that the Wire Act applies only to bets and wagers on a sporting event or contest, this declaratory ruling provides complete relief to the Company.